HuuDatDo/COMP1020_TermProject/README.md

 - Leaderboards: Track your performance and compare your scores with other players on the global leaderboard.
 Aim for the top position!
 - Customizable settings: Tailor the game experience to your preferences by adjusting various settings such as game speed, sounds and more.

+## How to run

+- Open folder multiplayer
+- Run the Main.java file

 ## Contact
 22dat.dh@vinuni.edu.vn